rbox-risk/rbox-risk.github.io/content/enterprise.md

 ## Enterprise Wise

 For any organisation, unforeseen or unintended dependencies between business processes can be a source of operational errors.
-Having a thorough grasp of business activities, technical requirements, and the tools employed to deliver solutions is a significant mitigator to future operational risks.
+Having a thorough grasp of business activities, technical requirements, and the tools employed to deliver solutions is a significant mitigator of future operational risks.

 Redbox ensures solutions meet clients’ needs, without introducing unnecessary complexity.